-The University of Connecticut’s main campus in Storrs is ideally located in the heart of the US Northeast, halfway between New York City and Boston.
+The University of Connecticut’s main campus in Storrs is ideally located in the heart of the New England region of the USA, halfway between New York City and Boston.
 It’s a beautiful place to study, with lots of green spaces, trees and lovely natural scenery to admire.

 With a richly diverse and active campus community, the Storrs campus offers an exciting and welcoming environment with plenty of activities and clubs to get involved in.